checkly/docs.checklyhq.com/site/content/docs/monitoring-as-code/getting-started.md

 If you are using [Terraform Cloud](https://www.terraform.io/cloud), the above will be run for you automatically every time a pull request is merged into the main branch.

 {{<warning>}}
-Checkly resources should be managed _either_ through Terraform _or_ through the Checkly UI, not both!
+Checkly resources should be managed _either_ through Terraform _or_ through the Checkly UI, not both.
 Modifying Terraform-managed resources via the UI, and viceversa, is likely to cause issues.
 {{</warning>}}